closeicon

 9. For a bake that will be as delicious for dessert as it will be for teatime, Sarah Mann-Yeager’s pear, chocolate and ginger loaf is a keeper.

-11. My sticky sweet, white chocolate-loaded salted tahini halva blondies are a total crowd-pleaser and definitely worth serving up for a Succah tea or dinner.
+11. My sticky sweet, white chocolate-loaded salted tahini halva blondies are a total crowd-pleaser and definitely worth serving up for a Succah tea or post-dinner dessert.

-12. A real seasonal treat is Heather Thomas’s pumpkin pie.
-It’s packed with the autumn spice flavours that have become a must for every coffee chain.
+12. Heather Thomas’s pumpkin pie is a true seasonal treat.
+It’s packed with the autumn spice flavour profile that’s become a must for every coffee chain at this time of year.

-13. If you’re trying to keep things healthy this carrot cake with orange and tahina frosting from Professor Tim Spector is packed with plants and the yoghurt-based ‘frosting’ helps balance any blood sugar spikes.
+13. If you’re trying to keep things healthy this carrot cake with orange and tahina frosting from Professor Tim Spector is packed with plants.
+The yoghurt-based ‘frosting’ helps balance any blood sugar spikes.

-14. Fabienne Viner-Luzzato’s cute mini apple and cinnamon empanadas are easily held pastry parcels that will be popular with young and older eaters.
+14. Fabienne Viner-Luzzato’s cute mini apple and cinnamon empanadas are bite-sized pastry parcels that will be popular with young and older eaters.

 15. For a seasonal bake with one of his trademark sophisticated twists, try Yotam Ottolenghi’s plum, blackberry and bay leaf friand bake.
 It can be prepped ahead and will warm the coldest of Succah suppers.